Mire96/EtherView/README.txt

 Hi, welcome to EtherView!
-This project uses the Web3 package for python and some API calls from Etherscan to gather andd store info about the Ethereum blockchain
+Project was codded in Python 3.9 using Pycharm community edition This project uses the Web3 package for python and some API calls from Etherscan to gather andd store info about the Ethereum blockchain
 The requirements.txt file holds packages and versions used.